Criminology: Disorganization

 Social disorganization theory is based on the work of Henry McKay and Clifford R. Shaw of the Chicago School.
 Social disorganization theory postulates that neighborhoods plagued with poverty and economic deprivation tend to experience high rates of population turnover.
 This theory suggests that crime and deviance is valued within groups in society, 'subcultures' or 'gangs'.
 These groups have different values to the social norm.
 These neighborhoods also tend to have high population heterogeneity.
 With high turnover, informal social structure often fails to develop, which in turn makes it difficult to maintain social order in a community.

-Ecology
+Social ecology

 Since the 1950s, social ecology studies have built on the social disorganization theories.
 Many studies have found that crime rates are associated with poverty, disorder, high numbers of abandoned buildings, and other signs of community deterioration.
 As working and middle-class people leave deteriorating neighborhoods, the most disadvantaged portions of the population may remain.
 William Julius Wilson suggested a poverty "concentration effect", which may cause neighborhoods to be isolated from the mainstream of society and become prone to violence.